coltonap2/Higgs-Peak-Signal-Search-using-Bayesian-Analysis/README.md

 $$ \mu\sim\mathrm{Uniform}(0,5). $$

 This restricts the signal strength to non-negative values while allowing the fit to explore signal contributions up to five times the nominal prediction.
-The lower bound corresponds to the absence of a signal, \(\mu=0\), while \(\mu=1\) corresponds to the nominal signal prediction.
+The lower bound corresponds to the absence of a signal, $(\mu=0)$, while $(\mu=1)$ corresponds to the nominal signal prediction.
 When adapting the analysis to another dataset, this prior range can be modified according to the parameterization and physical assumptions of that analysis.

-The diphoton channel uses a fourth-degree polynomial to model the background, so its fitted parameters include both the signal normalization \(N_{\mathrm{sig}}\) and the five polynomial coefficients.
+The diphoton channel uses a fourth-degree polynomial to model the background, so its fitted parameters include both the signal normalization $N_{sig}$ and the five polynomial coefficients.
 These parameters are treated as free parameters of the diphoton model rather than fixing the background shape in advance.
 The polynomial parameterization is defined in Section 4.3, while its incorporation into the Bayesian model is described in Section 5.3.

 The priors therefore establish the parameter space explored by the inference procedure.
 Once the priors are combined with the likelihood from Section 4, BAT.jl samples the resulting posterior distribution, allowing the preferred parameter values and their associated uncertainties to be determined.